(UW NetID required)

 Students may receive up to three graduate course credits by enrolling in PA 827 Administrative Internship.
-Enrollment for course credit may be during the fall, spring, or summer terms, and must be approved by the Associate Director and Director.
+Enrollment for course credit may be during the fall, spring, or summer terms, and must be approved by the Career Services Coordinator.
 Students assume responsibility for any travel and housing arrangements associated with an internship that requires relocation.

-With approval from the Associate Director, students may enroll for 1 to 3 credits of PA 827, meeting the following minimum work hour guidelines:
+With approval from the Career Services Coordinator students may enroll for 1 to 3 credits of PA 827, meeting the following minimum work hour guidelines:

 - 3 credits: minimum of 320 hours over at least 8 weeks